villevt/Sental/readme.md

 Based on my results so far, it seems that Linear SVC is the best approach, together with TF-IDF, and mono- and bi-gram features.
 The model exhibited a validation balanced accuracy of 80.30% on 1 800 observations' 5-fold CV, and a test balanced accuracy of 80.79% on a test set of 1 200 observations.

 Note that we are only comparing different models here with default hyperparameters, and not getting deep into hyperparameter-tuning.

+## Backend

+The backend for the project is a minimalistic FastAPI server that responds to text requests with inferences.
+Following limitations are in place:
+- Requests can only contain upwards to 400 characters
+- A single IP address can only make up to 20 requests per day

 ## Model data